jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 Controls(in game):
 left/right use 'a' and 'd'
-up/down use 'e' and 's'
+up/down use 'w' and 's'
 A/B use 'l' and 'k'
-start/select use '1' and '0'
+start/select use '1' and '2' (Enter and Space also work as Start/Select shortcuts)
 cycle palette in current mode use the ] square bracket cycle between classic gameboy,super gameboy & 12 color modes [ force cart ram backup press '=' (if uncertain of gamesave use this)